-- 1

-- First, take your swab and blood samples
+- 1) First, take your swab sample

 - Then, complete and submit the questionnaire

-- Then, send your samples back to us 3
+- Then, send your sample back to us

 You should do all three on the same day and within your testing window.

 You can do this on a different day to anyone else in your home who is in the survey, as long as it is in the testing window.